massacresIV/PF1EE/docs/srd/classes/core/monk/monk.md

 ## Perfect Self
 At 20th level, a Monk becomes a magical creature.
 He is forevermore treated as an outsider rather than a humanoid (or whatever his original creature type was) for the purpose of spells and magical effects.
 Additionally, the Monk gains damage reduction 10/chaotic, which allows him to ignore the first 10 points of damage from any attack made by a nonchaotic weapon.
 Unlike other outsiders, the Monk can still be brought back from the dead as if he were a member of his previous creature type.
 Finally, the Monk gains the ability to enter a state of perfect calm.
 During this time, the Monk can take no actions, but he does regain ki at the rate of 1 point per 10 minutes spent at calm.
 He cannot use this ability to gain an amount of ki in excess of his maximum.

+---

+# Favored Class Bonuses
+Instead of receiving an additional skill rank or hit point whenever they gain a level in their favored class, a character may instead select from a number of alternate bonuses specific to that class.
+These bonuses are available to any character whose favored class matches the listed class, regardless of their race.
+Unless otherwise noted, the bonus applies each time the character selects the favored class reward.

+The following options are available to characters who have **Monk** as their favored class:

+- Add +1 foot to the Monks’s base speed.
+This bonus only applies in 5-foot increments (each time this bonus is selected five times).
+- Add +1 to the Monk’s CMD when resisting a grapple and +½ to the number of Stunning Fist attempts per day.
+- Add +¼ ki points to the Monk's *Ki Pool*.
+- Add ⅕ of a new ki Power (Select five times to gain one ki power; the Monk must meet its prerequisites).

+---

 # Monk Archetypes
 ## Archetype Mapping